THE DREAMER PROJECT

 Person in a neutral-toned suit stands calmly with hands in pockets as papers swirl through the air and a low cloud of fog gathers behind, evoking steadiness amid mental noise.

-First Dream shifts you from a world
+from a world

 happening to me